espocrm/espocrm/README.md

 Branches:

-* hotfix/* – an upcoming maintenance release; fixes should be pushed to this branch;
+* hotfix/* – upcoming maintenance release; fixes should be pushed to this branch;
-* master – an upcoming minor or major release; new features should be pushed to this branch;
+* master – develop branch; new features should be pushed to this branch;
-* stable – a last stable release.
+* stable – last stable release.

 ### How to make a translation